Port Dock railway station: History

-The station was opened with the line from Adelaide in April 1856 and for the first sixty years until 1916, it was the only railway station in town and known simply as Port Adelaide.
+The original station was opened with the line from Adelaide in April 1856 and for the first sixty years until 1916, it was the only railway station in town and known simply as Port Adelaide.
 The original station was quite an impressive structure, with a large curved roof over the platforms.
 Facing St Vincent Street was a two-storey stone building, which also included a tower.
 The two side platforms were about 120–150 metres in length each, and the platform architecture was the same as the platforms at the Bowden and Alberton stations.

-In February 1868 a direct line was built from Dry Creek to Port Adelaide to allow goods and minerals from the state's mid-north and the Murray River to reach the Port directly, without needing to travel via Adelaide.
+In February 1868, a direct line was built from Dry Creek to Port Adelaide to allow goods and minerals from the state's mid-north and the Murray River to reach the Port directly, without needing to travel via Adelaide.
 In 1878 a railway was opened from Port Adelaide to Semaphore.
 This followed a different route to today's line as far as Glanville.
 The Semaphore line emerged from the western side of Port Adelaide station, travelled down the middle of St Vincent Street and crossed the Port River via the Jervois Bridge before curving to join the current alignment of the Outer Harbor line into Glanville station.
 Steam trains travelled through Port Adelaide's commercial centre at walking speed, with the locomotive crew ringing a bell.
 Even at that time this arrangement was unsatisfactory for both local citizens and the railway operators.

-By the end of the 19th century the goods yard had become very busy with imports and exports and there was a large engine shed and turntable to service the various steam locomotives working in the area.
+By the end of the 19th century, the goods yard had become very busy with imports and exports and there was a large engine shed and turntable to service the various steam locomotives working in the area.
 A number of railway lines extended from the station yard via city streets to the wharves and various private sidings.
 Occasional passenger boat trains also travelled directly to the wharves, transferring passengers to and from ocean-going ships which berthed in the inner harbour at the time.

 Congestion around Port Adelaide yard resulted in the opening of the Rosewater Loop line in 1915 and construction of the Commercial Road viaduct, which opened in 1916.
 The viaduct line continued over a new bridge across the Port River and joined the existing line to Semaphore and Outer Harbor at Glanville.
-A high-level station was opened on the viaduct, Port Adelaide Commercial Road.
+A high-level station was opened on the viaduct, Commercial Road.
 The original Port Adelaide station was renamed Port Dock to differentiate the two.
 After 1916, the frequent trains to and from Adelaide mostly continued to Semaphore or Outer Harbor via the new line and Commercial Road became the main railway station.
 Port Dock continued to be served by irregular trains from Adelaide and by peak hour workings to Dry Creek via the Rosewater Loop.